pleabargain/EnglishHelpsYourCareer/phrases.md

 * You can call me at any time.

 # I'm in transition!
+I don't what to think about anything anymore.
+I'm in transition.

 # I lost track of time!
 * I'm sorry.
 I lost track of time!

 # bummer
 * That sucks!
 That's a bummer!

 # movable feast
 * Easter is a movable feast, whereas Christmas is not.